lewismoten/mystery-robot-joe/experiments/radio-frequency/readme.md

 #Radio Frequency test

-This test consists of two arduino uno boards that send and receive a signal using a NRF24L01 chip.
+This test consists of two arduino uno boards that send and receive a signal using a [NRF24L01+](https://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P) transceiver IC.
 The wires are connected the same way for the transceiver and the LED on both boards.
 Colors are for easier reading.
 However, black is always ground, and red is always power.

 [![Working Demonstration Video](demo.jpg)](http://youtu.be/K33vYQWaf7E)